Formaldehyde: Cross-linking reactions

 Formaldehyde forms cross-links by first combining with a protein to form methylol, which loses a water molecule to form a Schiff base.
 The Schiff base can then react with DNA or protein to create a cross-linked product.
 This reaction is the basis for the most common process of chemical fixation.

 Oxidation and reduction

 Formaldehyde is readily oxidized by atmospheric oxygen into formic acid.
 For this reason, commercial formaldehyde is typically contaminated with formic acid.
 Formaldehyde can be hydrogenated into methanol.

 In the Cannizzaro reaction, formaldehyde and base react to produce formic acid and methanol, a disproportionation reaction.

 Hydroxymethylation and chloromethylation

 Formaldehyde reacts with many compounds, resulting in hydroxymethylation:

-X-H + CH_{2}O → X-CH_{2}OH(X = R_{2}N, RC(O)NR', SH).
+X\-H + CH2O -> X\-CH2OH(1=X = R2N, RC(O)NR', SH).

 The resulting hydroxymethyl derivatives typically react further.
 Thus, amines give hexahydro-1,3,5-triazines: